chdalski/ckad/README.md

 - Navigate to the exercise directory in a terminal window (i. e. `cd ./exercises/a_namespaces`)
   - This might take a moment because a new cluster is created for every exercise.
 - Open up the exercise _README.md_ file as __preview__ (right click -> `Open Preview`)
-- Use the `verify.sh` script in the exercise folder to check your success
+- Use the `verify.sh` script in the exercise folder to check your success (call it with `./verify.sh` in your terminal)
   - This always checks all tasks but can be used whenever you want

 __Note:__